Clairemont, San Diego: History

 The developers assembled the necessary acreage to develop Clairemont from three primary land holdings: the Peavey Cattle Ranch, Mission Bay Heights (owned by the Hazard Family), and Tecolote Heights (owned by Jack & Dan Danciger).
 Before any homes were built in the new development, Tavares & Burgener invested $125,000 in off-street improvements including sewers, water, and access roads; this was necessary because the proposed development was not adjacent to any developed areas.
 The original subdivision map that used the name “Clairemont” for the first time was approved and recorded by the County of San Diego on October 16, 1950.
 The map was named "Clairemont Unit #1, Map #2725".
 This is the area in Clairemont that includes Deerpark Drive, Burgener Boulevard, and Grandview Street from Field Street to Jellett Street.
 According to Burgener, "Between 1952 & 1954, seven homes were constructed a day".
 It is also noted that Clairemont was the largest development of its kind in the country.

 Within a few years, several thousand houses had been constructed, including single family homes, duplexes and apartments.
 Since Clairemont was somewhat removed from the city proper, commercial business and retail shopping, schools, libraries and other city amenities were designed into the overall plan.
 Although the concept of suburban living is commonplace today, this approach was considered novel.
 Tavares' vision for Clairemont had far-reaching implications for San Diego, as it stretched the city limits outward and began the now familiar pattern of migration from city to suburb.

 Marian Bear Memorial Park (aka San Clemente Canyon) and Tecolote Canyon Natural Park were officially designated as parks by the City of San Diego in the 1960s and 1970s.

+In 1976, the first Price Club (which would become Costco) opened on Morena Boulevard.
+Price Club operated at the site until its merger with Costco in 1993.